“As a company, we’re always researching new technologies that we can implement to better protect and preserve the land, air and water.

 The slag handler has employed a network of three DustBoss machines to successfully manage dust at a steel manufacturing plant in Washington, D.C., where paying attention to the environment and responsible stewardship were primary criteria in securing the slag-handling contract.

-A staff member recalled a successful trial that had been done with DustBoss equipment to successfully manage fugitive material at another of the firm’s location, and the team decided to see the machines in action.
-In fact, the company had rented three machines of different sizes for several months, travelling to company locations across the country and evaluating their effectiveness.
+A staff member recalled a successful trial that had been done with DustBoss equipment to successfully manage fugitive material at another of the firm’s location and the team decided to see the machines in action.
+In fact, the company had rented three DustBoss machines of different sizes for several months, travelling to company locations across the country and evaluating their effectiveness.

-“Every application is different.
-In order to specify the right equipment model, with the most appropriate nozzles, controls and positioning, a site evaluation is critical.”
+Every application is different.
+In order to specify the right equipment model, with the most appropriate nozzles, controls and positioning, a site evaluation is critical.

-At this location, two furnaces discharge slag into pits beneath each one, and operations personnel use a front loader to dig and haul to the cooling area.
+At this location, two furnaces discharge slag into pits beneath each one and operations personnel use a front loader to dig and haul to the cooling area.
 Once the slag reaches a manageable temperature (around 1,000°F), it’s processed to remove recoverable metallics and sized into various products for a range of construction applications, as determined by local market needs.

 Dust collector design

 Complementing the DB-60’s coverage at the facility are two DB-30s, a smaller design that outperforms its size, capturing dust particles more effectively than many larger machines.
 The versatile unit has a 7.5 HP motor that generates 9,200 CFM.
-Like its bigger cousin, it features a ring of specially-designed brass nozzles that atomize the water supply to droplets between 50 and 200 microns.
+Like its bigger cousin, it features a ring of specially-designed nozzles that atomize the water supply to droplets between 50 and 200 microns.

-“The 50-200 micron for droplet size is well suited to most applications,” said Harr.
-“But in some cases, the dust particle size may dictate the use of different nozzles or other components to achieve maximum effectiveness.
-The ability to customize the equipment to specific conditions means we can tailor the solution to the problem.”
+The 50-200 micron for droplet size is well suited to most applications.
+In some cases, the dust particle size may dictate the use of different nozzles or other components to achieve maximum effectiveness.
+The equipment can be customized for specific conditions.

-A series of 30 specially-designed brass nozzles atomize the water, which is then launched by a powerful 25 HP fan that generates 30,000 CFM.
+A series of 30 specially-designed nozzles atomize the water, which is then launched by a powerful 25 HP fan that generates 30,000 CFM.
 Equipped with a 10HP booster pump to increase water pressure as much as 150 PSI from a 2″ supply hose, the DB-60 has an adjustable throw angle from 0-50°.
 The units were mounted on heavy-duty skids for easy transport with a forklift.

-The ducted fan design of the DB-30 has an adjustable throw angle from 0-50° elevation and a reach of 100 feet, delivering exceptional coverage of a 30,000 square foot area (2,787 square meters) from a standard 5/8″ garden hose.
+The ducted fan design of the DB-30 has an adjustable throw angle from 0-50° elevation and a reach of 100 feet (30 meters), delivering exceptional coverage of a 30,000 square foot area (2,787 square meters) from a standard 5/8″ garden hose.
 Because of its compact size, the DB-30 can be an extremely effective option for indoor locations or confined spaces.
 The machine comes with a 1.5″ pre-filter with quick cam release for easy access, and it can be set up to run potable or non-potable water.

 “The dust suppression network is working well for us, even with all the environmental scrutiny this location receives, “the manager said.
 “As a company, we’re always researching new technologies that we can implement to better protect and preserve the land, air and water.
 The suppression network fits in well with our corporate vision and strategy, and our customers recognize the value.”